 We reached the roof and five squatters politely helped me up a ladder to get to the top.
 The 360 degree view was pretty mind blowing.
 I guess the hotel will be able to charge a premium if they open up a roof bar.

 On the roof the squatters started singing and yelling anti-capitalist slogans and some of the tourists below seemed to look up.
 I decided it was time to head back down.

 After walking down the street, I looked up at the arch and watched J and the others lean of the window and stand on the edge of the roof.
 People started gasping and taking photographs and I saw another girl, O, who I recognized from the Institute of Directors building cycling past.
 I asked her what she thought about all the commotion.
 "I think it's really good we have anarchist action in the run up to the general election and having it in front of Buckingham Palace is really symbolic," she said.
 "You could have ten empty buildings to each homeless person.
 I really think they should bring back residential squatting rights.
 This group are homeless too.
 They are fighting for homelessness awareness and actually have the guts to do these things."

 I left the Mall and a few hours later got a call from O telling me they had been evicted.
 I got back to the scene at nightfall to find a large group of them on the corner of the Arch outside.

 It's clear that this group of homeless political activists are taking their actions seriously.
-They're organised, articulate and so far no one has been arrested.
-Each occupation has been "one step closer to power", but it still seems kind of unlikely they'll be squatting Buckingham Palace just yet.
+They're organized, articulate, and so far no one has been arrested.
+Each occupation has been "one step closer to power," but it still seems kind of unlikely they'll be squatting Buckingham Palace just yet.